 Did Paul and Constantine invent Christianity?

-Two common objections are raised about the origins of Christianity.
+Two common objections, or perhaps 'conspiracy theories' are raised about the origins of Christianity.
 First, that the apostle Paul was responsible for changing the pristine religion preached by Jesus, and second that Constantine completed the process, notably by establishing the canon of Scripture.

 What is often ignored is the apostle’s stated use of pre-Pauline tradition.
 If Paul did divert canonical Christianity from what Jesus and His immediate disciples actually taught, we should not find him utilising early – and thus prior – Christian tradition in his writings, since this would undermine his supposed goal.
 Yet he does indeed cite such earlier Christian tradition!
 Various scholars have pointed to 1 Corinthians 15:1-3, where Paul’s use of the terms paredoka (‘tradition’) and parelabon (‘receive’) definitely indicate prior tradition.
 Paul ‘delivered’ (paradidymi) what those who were Christians before him imparted.
 The employment of terms such as ‘received’, ‘deliver’ and ‘confess’ are indications that Paul is citing early Christian material.